-The basic question regarding the form above is whether the form is legal and how on earth an illiterate, semi-literate, school drop out or even educated individual can know about side effects of medications used and if they are not aware how can they give consent.
+The basic question regarding the form above is whether the form is legal and how on earth an illiterate, semi-literate, school dropout or even educated individual can know about side effects of medications used and if they are not aware how they can give consent.
 With such a contract in place how does one collect data on abuse faced but service users for effective action.
 This is clear illustration of systemic way in which violation against drug users is condoned and sustained, probably for ease of management.

 Beyond Penal Sanctions Normalization the only option forward

 It time for a reality check and to acknowledge that its impossible to have a drug free world but it is possible to look ways and means of regulating use, while differentiating drugs based on local realities.
 It is difficult to come up with a uniform solution at the global level but it is possible to provide space within governance through different legal and administrative measures see how new social norms evolve.
 According to Michel Foucault Normalization is way of attaining high level of control with minimal expenditure, where there is an optimal model (e.g. for human behaviour) and operation of disciplinary normalization consists in trying to get people, movements and actions to confirm to this optimal model (33).
 Individuals seeking to see a drug free world would want to have a world where normalization works in line with the optimal model -Towards drug free society.
 But this is difficult within any community setting or anywhere in real world where optimal model is not acceptable to all and where the dynamics of banned products add to live dynamics of other interactive process and together contribute towards making optimal model viable.
 If space is provided for diversity of goals to exists and drug use and consumption is not criminalized there is scope for evolving a process of normalization to shape a viable optimal model.